SkylerA/chatgpt-flashcard-generator/README.md

 ## Finishing up

-You can find a simple final example in [exampe.html](example.html).
-Nothing fancy, but the goal is a simple way to make some flashcards, not make a polished system for them.
+You can find a very simple final example in [exampe.html](example.html)